astew-95/physical-style-transfer/README.md

-There are many opportunities to expand this work, which is simply opening the door to the possibility of a physical intuition of Style Transfer for simulation data.
-Fine-grained SPH simulations were used such that the particles have only undergone a few seconds of real-time motion, thus the starting point of the particles is sufficient metric along the x- axis, preserving some spatial relevance.
-For longer simulations, this method could pose problems due to the parti- cles undergoing long-range motion and a better pre-trained model would be needed to capture the large-scale spatial features of the data when applying Style Transfer to extract small-order feature vectors.
+There are many opportunities to expand this work, which suggests the feasibility of a meaningful notion of Style Transfer from simulation data.
+Fine-grained SPH simulations were used such that the particles have only undergone a few seconds of real-time motion, thus the starting point of the particles is a sufficient metric along the x- axis through preserving some spatial relevance.
+For longer simulations, this method could pose problems due to the parti- cles undergoing long-range motion and a better pre-trained model would be needed to capture the step by step spatial features of the data (for example RNNs or LSTMs) when applying Style Transfer to extract longer-time dependent feature vectors.